 Recently, we attended the CED Tech Venture Conference in Raleigh.
-There were an excellent set of presentations, many relevant to the future life science entrepreneur.
-The most notable comment came from Silicon Valley Venture Capitalist John Doerr of Kleiner Perkins.
-He was intimately involved in support of Amazon, Google, and Apple.
+There was an excellent set of presentations, many relevant to the future life science entrepreneur.
+The most notable comment came from Silicon Valley venture capitalist (VC) John Doerr of Kleiner Perkins.
+He was intimately involved in the support of Amazon, Google, and Apple.
 He is an icon in the VC field.

 The presentations by many companies at the conference were excellent.
 They did a nice job of conveying a simple pitch, outlining their unique value proposition, and providing some financial data to back it up.
 All of the CEO presenters at this conference were well-funded.
 The companies that presented were looking for funds to expand globally and already had substantial success.
 They echoed the above finding.
 VC is for companies in later stages and a proven business model.

-Finally, we were inspired by the Entrepreneur Workshop + Lunch with Scot Wingo by Robbie Allen, Founder & Executive Chairman, Automated Insights.
-He spoke on “Building a Startup Culture that Scales.”
+Finally, we were inspired by the entrepreneur workshop and lunch with Scot Wingo by Robbie Allen, founder and executive chairman of Automated Insights.
+He spoke on “building a startup culture that scales.”
 Mr. Allen explained the secret of success for his small business; the low-key atmosphere of the company was the driving force.
-He knew his employees would work hard and they needed to have a comfortable environment which supported energy and enthusiasm.
-And to that end he included a ping pong table, which was apparently well-used.
+He knew his employees would work hard, and they needed to have a comfortable environment that supported energy and enthusiasm.
+To that end he included a ping pong table, which was apparently well-used.

 Even as the company proliferated and at times was overly crowded, given limited office space, the team morale remained high.
-His message: Be yourself.
+His message?
+Be yourself.
 If you are someone who enjoys a playful atmosphere, then create a corporate culture that works for you.
-And you’ll be surrounded by people who share you vision of a comfortable work environment.
+You’ll be surrounded by people who share your vision of a comfortable work environment.